-- Disclosure of Offeror's Ownership or Control by a Foreign Government.
-All proposing small business concerns must review to determine applicability.
-In accordance with DFARS provision 252.209-7002, a proposing small business concern is required to disclose any interest a foreign government has in the proposing small business concern when that interest constitutes control by foreign government.
-All proposing small business concerns must review the Foreign Ownership or Control Disclosure information to determine applicability.
-If applicable, an authorized representative of the proposing small business concern must complete the Disclosure of Offeror's Ownership or Control by a Foreign Government (found in Attachment 2 of the DoD SBIR/STTR Program BAA) and upload as a separate PDF file in Volume 5.
-Please refer to instructions provided in the Phase I Proposal section of the DoD SBIR/STTR Program BAA. - Majority Ownership in Part.
+- Disclosures of Foreign Affiliations or Relationships to Foreign Countries.
+Each proposing small business concern is required to complete Attachment 2 of this BAA, "Disclosures of Foreign Affiliations or Relationships to Foreign Countries" and upload the form to Volume 5, Supporting Documents.
+Please refer to the following sections of the DoD SBIR/STTR Program BAA for details:

+- Program Description

+- Proposal Fundamentals

+- Phase I Proposal

+- Attachment 2

+- Certification Regarding Disclosure of Funding Sources.
+Each proposing small business concern must comply with Section 223(a) of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
+The disclosure and certification must be made by completing Attachment 4, Disclosure of Funding Sources, and uploading to Volume 5, Supporting Documents.
+Please refer to the following sections of the DoD SBIR/STTR Program BAA for details:

+- Phase I Proposal

+- Attachment 4

+- Majority Ownership in Part.
 Proposing small business concerns which are more than 50% owned by multiple venture capital operating companies (VCOC), hedge funds (HF), private equity firms (PEF), or any combination of these as set forth in 13 C.F.R. § 121.702, are eligible to submit proposals in response to DON topics advertised within this BAA.
 Complete certification as detailed under ADDITIONAL SUBMISSION CONSIDERATIONS.